fylgja/fylgja-utilkit/README.md

 E.g. if you only need the wrap from `flex-wrap: wrap;`. since writting flex-wrap-wrap feels super weird.

+Or if you need to property name super short (one character).
+Use `"property-short"`.

 Some properties have automatic name changes, if no option is set.
 We wanted to keep this list small since everyone has diffrent needs and wishes.